Mocking and Stubbing in MCP App Tests: Simulations, Fixtures, and Patterns (June 2026)

 }

-The fields map directly to the MCP protocol:
+The fields map to the production contract:

 - Empty arrays and zero values